 Get to Know your Regional Circuit Rider

 Nancy Lin manages and directs the Wetland Circuit Rider Program and created the Program in 1995.
 Since 1988 Nancy has overseen the technical assistance, outreach and education for MassDEP's Division of Wetlands and Waterways, including grant writing and management.
-Nancy also writes/reviews technical and regulatory guidance, policies and procedures for the Division’s three programs.
+Nancy also writes/reviews technical and regulatory guidance, policies and procedures for the Division’s two programs.
 Prior to MassDEP, Nancy worked at the Massachusetts Water Resources Authority; was the Director of the City of Cambridge's Conservation Commission; managed staff training for the New York City (NYC) Park Ranger program; and served as a naturalist/instructor at a National Environmental Education Landmark in NYC.
-Nancy is a certified Professional Wetlands Scientist (PWS) and can respond to overall Circuit Rider inquiries and questions when the regional circuit rider is unavailable.
-Contact Nancy at: email@example.com (preferable) or by cell at 617-686-0615.
+Nancy is a certified Senior Professional Wetlands Scientist (SPWS) and can respond to overall Circuit Rider inquiries and questions when the regional circuit rider is unavailable.
+Contact Nancy at: firstname.lastname@example.org (preferable) or by cell at 617-686-0615.